kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 {% endhighlight %}

 ### Running the Example
-When we run this example, we again need to need specify which [`KijiTable`]({{site.api_schema_rc4}}/KijiTable.html) we want to use to back our
-KeyValueStore.
-This time, we will override the KeyValueStore binding from the command line using an XML configuration file.
+When we run this example, we again need to need specify which [`KijiTable`]({{site.api_schema_rc4}}/KijiTable.html) we want to use to back our KeyValueStore.
+This time, we will override the KeyValueStore binding from the command line using an XML configuration file (located at $KIJI_HOME/examples/music/KVStoreConfig.xml).
 The contents of the file are displayed below.
 If you are not using BentoBox, you may need to modify this XML file so that the URI points to the songs table you would like to use.

 {% highlight xml %}